maehr/Sexueller-Missbrauch-im-Umfeld-der-katholischen-Kirche-in-der-Schweiz/data/schemas/betroffene-schema.md

 ## Description

 The BETROFFENER entity represents a person affected by sexual abuse (victim/survivor).
-This entity uses pseudonyms and anonymized data to protect privacy.
-Real identifying information is stored separately in secure infrastructure per GDPR requirements.
+This documentation uses synthetic data only.

 ## Fields